iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 calculate a linked cut to improve our overall search space.

-Another more sophisticated approach would be to take advantage of a parallel machine to calculate linked and decomposed cuts at the same time.
+Another more sophisticated approach would be to take advantage of a parallel machine to calculate linked and decomposed cuts concurrently.
 It will need at least three workers: one for the first stage, one for the linked second stage, and the others for the scenarios.